-C. Philip Byers, of Forest City, NC, was appointed by the North Carolina General Assembly in 2015 to serve on the Board of Governors of the University of North Carolina System.
-His term will end in 2019.
+C. Philip Byers, of Forest City, NC, was appointed by the North Carolina General Assembly in 2015 and reappointed in 2019 to serve on the Board of Governors of the University of North Carolina System.
+His term will end in 2023.

 Byers is chair of the Committee on Public Affairs and the Subcommittee on Laboratory Schools.
 He also serves on the University Governance committee.
 He is passionate about student success, safety on college campuses, and access to education for all citizens in North Carolina.